Bernardo-MG/spring-ws-security-soap-example/src/site/markdown/index.md

 These are the security protocols used for the endpoints:

 - No security, for the base service.
+- Username and plain password header.
-- Username and password header, both plain and digested variants.
+- Username and digested password header.
 - Signed message.
 - Encrypted data.